Housing arrears and evictions

 Together with the police we can evict Gypsies and Travellers from land where they have stopped, even if it is land they own.

-Read about Gypsies and Travellers on the Shelter England website, which provides advice on the eviction process, eviction rules and finding a place to stay.
+Read about Gypsies, Roma and Traveller communities on the Shelter England website, which provides advice on the eviction process, eviction rules and finding a place to stay.